-Your lease says the landlord is responsible for heating your apartment.
-When must the landlord turn on the heat?
+A lease might say the landlord is responsible for heating the tenant’s apartment.
+But when must the landlord turn on the heat?
 Is there a minimum temperature that must be maintained?
-What can you do if the landlord doesn’t provide enough heat?
+What can a tenant do if the landlord doesn’t provide enough heat?

 When must landlords turn on the heat?

-This means that your landlord cannot enforce a statement in the lease indicating a date when the heat will be turned on.
+This means that a landlord cannot enforce a statement in the lease indicating a date when the heat will be turned on.
 This kind of statement is not valid.

 What minimum temperature must be maintained?